 THE PLAY: “Author Ira Levin wittily puts every bitter pill that a playwright has had to swallow on the table, as he has a writer of once-celebrated stage thrillers Sidney Bruhl, who has discovered, in his words, that “nothing recedes like success”.”

 THE CAST: “The quietly resentful and carefully scheming Simon Russell Beale… and Jonathan Groff as the opportunistic young man… bring a riveting and insinuating intelligence to it… Claire Skinner and Estelle Parsons are less successful in the underwritten roles of the playwright’s wife and a comic-relief psychic neighbour respectively, able only to play one note of strained anxiety each.”

 FINAL THOUGHTS: “producer David Pugh and Dafydd Rogers… have another solid West End hit on their hands and a sure-fire Broadway transfer ahead.”

 Written by: Paul Raven

-Tags: Claire Skinner, Deathtrap, Estelle Parsons, Jonathan Groff, Matthew Warchus, Noel Coward Theatre, Reviews, Round up of reviews, Simon Russell Beale
+Tags: Claire Skinner, Deathtrap, Estelle Parsons, Jonathan Groff, Matthew Warchus, Noel Coward Theatre, Reviews, reviews round-up, Round up of reviews, Simon Russell Beale